Pratikshinde55/AWS-EKS-SetUp/README.md

-  # Step 8:(use Load balancer and access webapp from outside world)
+  # Step 7:(use Load balancer and access webapp from outside world)

+  - Note:

+    Kubernetes have their own load balancer, but if we want to use other load balancer then plugin need for "vanilla kubernetes" but for "amazon EKS" give precreated plugin for using aws services like Load balancer.

+    Command for get Load Balancer list:

+       kubectl get svc